thorgate/django-project-template/{{cookiecutter.repo_name}}/README.md

 There is also option to use file watchers.
 To use pre-built docker helpers for this, import `.idea_template/watchers.xml`.
-To make this process faster the first time then run `make build-formatting-helpers` to pre-build formatting helpers.

-Or use `prettier` and `black` directly if NodeJS and/or Python is available for you.
+You can also use `prettier` and `black` directly if NodeJS and/or Python is available for you.

 ## Running linters